 All FMS students, even our youngest, are expected to attend school daily, arriving before the start of the school day.
 Consistent attendance and prompt arrival are essential.
 Nothing is more disruptive to a child's education than irregular attendance.
 Consistency and routine are important to every child's development, including preschool students.
-We depend on our families' full support in this area.
-Students and parents who are often arriving late or frequently absent from school may be required to withdraw from FMS.
+We depend on our families' full support to ensure healthy attendance at school.
+Administration and teachers carefully monitor attendance as it is a vital part of setting our students up for success.